Rates of Depression and Suicide Among Teenagers Are on the Rise

 Of all the mental health challenges people battle, depression is one of those that sap all the juice out of life.
-People are struggling with self-worth all over the world; suicidal thoughts ravage minds and render lives desolate.
+Teenagers are struggling with depression, poor body image, and feelings of low self-esteem all over the world; suicidal thoughts ravage minds and render lives desolate.

 And quite sadly, more than ever before, depression and suicidal thoughts in American teens are on the rise.

 Do you ever wonder if your teen is battling depression?
 Young people get unhappy a lot, and coupled with the frequent hormonal surges, the mood swing doesn't always come as a surprise.

 One 2017 study found that the number of girls reporting symptoms of severe depression increased by 58%, and those feeling hopeless and thinking about suicide rose by 12%.